 How to Access Vietnamese Dong in Vietnam

 There is no need to buy Vietnamese Dong before you enter Vietnam.
 And if you do, you’ll probably get a terrible rate.
-(If Australian banks are anything to go buy.)
+(If Australian banks are anything to go by.)

-It’s extremely easy to exchange money INTO Vietnamese Dong (VND) in Ho Chi Minh City.
-All banks, most travel agents, and hotels will happily exchange your USD and other major currencies for VND.
+Once you’ve arrived, it’s extremely easy to exchange money INTO Vietnamese Dong (VND) in Ho Chi Minh City.
+All banks, money exchanges, most travel agents, and hotels will happily exchange your USD and other major currencies.

 If you change anywhere other than an official exchange or a bank, rates may be slightly lower.
-Should you receive inflated quotes from individuals, it may potentially be a scam.
-However, certain locals might offer competitive rates to acquire “hard currency”.
+Should you receive inflated quotes from individuals to buy Vietnamese Dong, it may potentially be a scam.
+However, it’s not unusual for locals to offer competitive rates to acquire “hard currency” without having to jump through administrative hoops and pay high exchange fees.

 Changing the Vietnamese Dong back to another currency is slightly more difficult.
 Usually, you can do this at an official exchange office or the airport.
 People may recommend you buy dollars in gold shops at local markets.
 However, I’m not sure if this is strictly legal and I’ve heard of semi-regular crackdowns.